-Foster Grandparents Program
+Foster Grandparent Program

-- Tutor children, teach remedial academic skills, help motivate students, and assist with socialization skills.
+- Tutor children, teach remedial academic skills, help motivate students, and assist with socialization skills

 - Mentor children by listening to them, talking with them, and providing emotional support

-- Assist with rehab exercises and teach self-care skills.
+- Assist with rehab exercises and teach self-care skills

-- Encourage children and help them prepare to return to their families and living environments.
+- Encourage children and help them prepare to return to their families and living environments

 Local Service Area